ssghait007/blog/content/blog/adding-security-headers.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/http-security-headers.png
 ---

-# Adding security headers to your site
+# Increase Your Website Security

 With HTTP response headers, you can harden your website security and also prevent/mitigate attacks